Completed research

 Partner: Transition Graz

-Description: The City of Collaboration project is dedicated to the potential of collaborative forms of business and attempts to create an environment for this through targeted, structured collaboration.
-The goals of the project are the development of a transformation guide for the city of Graz, the design of a traveling exhibition, the initiation of student cooperatives, a national trade fair and the development of a concept for a Collaborative Innovation Hub as a start-up center for cooperatives.
-The project is being carried out as part of the Graz Year of Culture 2020.
+Description: The City of Collaboration project is dedicated to the potential of collaborative forms of business and endeavours to create an environment for this through targeted, structured collaboration.
+The aims of the project are the development of a transformation guide for the city of Graz, the design of a travelling exhibition, the initiation of student cooperatives, a national trade fair and the development of a concept for a Collaborative Innovation Hub as a start-up centre for cooperatives.
+The project is being implemented as part of the Graz Year of Culture 2020.

 Funding: StartClim, University of Natural Resources and Life Sciences